Avnsx/EFT_Flea_Market_Bot/ReadMe.md

 	you can further edit speed by reducing min_price the current settings are perfect to do less purchases and have the most less spent value at the same time

+	we are aiming to do less purchases because we don't want our therapist > spent value on trader > to go to absurd amounts of roubles as it will look illegitimate;
+	with current default settings you will be profiting around 70 % of the value you are buying and reselling back to trader for. so let us say you got 2 million spent on therapist during usage;
+	you will be left back with raw 1.5 million of those 2 million roubles straight in your inventory

 	another factor is the time
 	time.sleep(to_wait / 100) (CTRL + F to find)